-Apple is working on a patch for the bug, but it won't be out until the next software update is pushed.
-Luckily, there are a few ways to get your iPhone back up and running the way it was right now.
+If it is indeed an iOS exploit that's causing the issue, Apple will surely push a patch out in the next software update.
+Until then, there are a few ways to get your iPhone back up and running the way it was right now.
 Check out the tips below, which also includes a way to keep your iPhone from being hijacked in the future by vicious pranksters.

 Use Siri to send a text message to the person that sent you the malicious text message.
 Just bring up Siri, say "View messages" or "Read unread text messages," then respond "Yes" when Siri asks if you would like to reply to the malicious text and send them anything.